 This year we will be using Class Dojo to share our fabulous learning, celebrate our achievements and update you on any important messages you need to know.

 Miss Stanley will be the Class Teacher and Mrs White will be the classroom Teaching Assistant.
-We are also lucky to have Mrs Minshull for the first part of each afternoon.
+We are also lucky to have Miss Carter each morning too!

 Please find below the yearly overview for Year 1 and an example of a weekly timetable for Autumn 1.
 Please note that on occasions lessons may be blocked or swapped around.

 Our PE lessons will be on Mondays and Thursdays.

 How to help your child in Year 1:

 - Instil a love of reading.
 It not only helps your child get ready for new academic challenges in year 1, but is also great for relaxing at the end of a long day at school.
 Support your child with daily reading at home and encourage them by ticking that you have heard them read in their reading record.
 Reading records and books are to come into school every day, please.

 - Practise focus phonics sounds each day.